johanesalxd/sheets-pyspark/airflow-demo/README.md

 # Airflow Notebook Scheduling Demo

-Demonstrates scheduling BigQuery notebooks using Cloud Composer (Airflow) with Vertex AI Workbench Executor.
+Demonstrates scheduling BigQuery notebooks using Cloud Composer (Airflow) with PapermillOperator.

 ## Overview

-This demo shows how to schedule notebook execution in GCP using Airflow's `PythonOperator` with the Vertex AI Workbench Executor API.
-The solution provides automated, production-ready notebook scheduling using GCP-native services.
+This demo shows how to schedule notebook execution in GCP using Airflow's `PapermillOperator`.
+The solution executes notebooks directly on Cloud Composer workers using Papermill, providing a simple and production-ready approach to notebook scheduling.

 ## Project Structure